test-kitchen/kitchen-vra/README.md

  * **private_key_path**: path to the SSH private key to use when logging in.
 Defaults to '~/.ssh/id_rsa' or '~/.ssh/id_dsa', preferring the RSA key.
 Only applies to instances where SSH transport is used; i.e., does not apply to Windows hosts with the WinRM transport configured.
  * **use_dns**: Defaults to `false`.
 Set to `true` if vRA doesn't manage vm ip addresses.
 This will cause kitchen to attempt to connect via hostname.
  * **dns_suffix**: Defaults to `nil`.
 Set to your domain suffix, for example 'mydomain.com'.
 This only takes effect when `use_dns` == true and is appended to the hostname returned by vRA.
  * **extra_parameters**: a hash of other data to set on a catalog request, most notably custom properties.
 Allows updates to existing properties on the blueprint as well as the addition of new properties.
-The vRA REST API expects 'provider-' appended to the front of a property name; each key in the hash is the property name, and the value is a another hash containing the value data type and the value itself.
+Each key in the hash is the property name, and the value is a another hash containing the value data type and the value itself.
+It is possible to use a `~` to add nested parameters.

 These settings can be set globally under the top-level `driver` section, or they can be set on each platform, which allows you to set globals and then override them.
 For example, this configuration would set the CPU count to 1 except on the "large" platform: